 The Company records at historic cost interests resulting from corporate reorganizations acquired from related parties with no economic substance.
 The difference between the cost and acquisition price is recorded in equity, when the transaction takes place between companies under joint control.
-The transactions do not qualify as a business combination under CPC 15R.
+The transactions do not qualify as a business combination under CPC 15R/IFRS 3R.

-2.5 Restatement of the combined statements
+2.5 Restatement of the interim individual and consolidated financial statements

-As per the improvements requested by the Brazilian Securities Commission (CVM) and in line with Technical Pronouncement CPC 23 / IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors and CPC 26 (R1) / IAS 1 - Presentation of Financial Statements, the combined financial statements as of June 30, 2020 (previously approved by management on August 14, 2020) are being restated in order to enhance the following issues:
+As per the enhancements requested by the Brazilian Securities Commission (CVM) and in line with Technical Pronouncement CPC 23 / IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors and CPC 26 (R1) / IAS 1 - Presentation of Financial Statements, the interim financial statements as of June 30, 2020 (previously approved by management on August 14, 2020) are being restated in order to enhance the following issues:

-- i) Note 17 Lease liability disclosures were included related to the potential right to recoverable PIS and COFINS, comparison of the inflation effects against the real and indicative flow from assets which were not subject to the requirements of items 22 to 49 of CPC 06 (R2) Leases; - ii) Note 21 Equity, item "a) Share capital " we adjusted the distributed percentages of equity interests held by shareholders as of June 30, 2020 (there was no change to the number of shares per shareholder).
+i) Note 17 - Lease liability - disclosures were included related to the potential right to recoverable PIS and COFINS, comparison of the inflation effects against the real and indicative flow from assets which were not subject to the requirements of items 22 to 49 of CPC 06 (R2) - Leases;

+ii) Note 21 - Equity, item "a) Share capital " - we adjusted the distributed percentages of equity interests held by shareholders as of June 30, 2020 (there was no change to the number of shares per shareholder).